Father of Sarah Lawrence College student accused of extorting and abusing students

 When Ray was arrested Tuesday morning in Piscataway, New Jersey, one of his daughter's roommates and another female victim were in the residence, Berman said.

-Ray had an initial court appearance Tuesday afternoon.
+Ray had an initial court appearance Tuesday afternoon in Manhattan.
 His arraignment is scheduled for Wednesday afternoon.
-Information on a defense lawyer was not immediately available.
+CNN has reached out to Ray's public defender for comment.

 Sarah Lawrence College spokeswoman Patricia Pasquale confirmed that Ray is the parent of a former student.